RyanMolyneux/WebsitePageFrame/README.md

 # ReelWebsitePageFrame

+## TODO
+- review bug causing some sites not to load all their resources.
+- package for distribution using webpack.

 ## Overview
 In page Iframe/webview intermediary that is used to intercept incoming page requests &amp; inject personal scripts into them & allow for cross parent - child iframe interaction no matter what the site.